Art therapist

 Career prospects

-Although there isn't one fixed career path within the profession, with experience you may move into a management role, leading a team of therapists or managing a therapy unit.
-You may also consider going into training roles alongside your usual therapy work and run short courses for other art therapists.
+There isn't one fixed career path within the profession.
+However, with experience you may move into a management role, leading a team of therapists or managing a therapy unit.
+You may also consider going into training roles alongside your usual therapy work and running short courses for other art therapists.

 Many therapists progress by developing expertise in areas such as: